 This is why it’s important to take care of and reduce condensation and moisture inside your RV.

 How To Monitor Relative Humidity In Your RV

-The first step to reducing moisture and water vapor in the air inside your trailer is knowing how much there is.
+The first step to reducing moisture and water vapor inside your trailer is knowing how much there is.

-We want to stay between 35 and 50 percent humidity which is the ideal level both for our bodies and to stop mold from growing.
+We want to stay between 35 and 50 percent humidity, which is the ideal level both for our bodies and to reduce the risk for mold growth.